gaelcolas/Sampler/README.md

 >**Note:** The `GCPackage` template is not yet available, but can be created using
 >the `dsccommunity` template with modifications, see the section [GCPackage scaffolding](#gcpackage-scaffolding).

-### How to download dependencies for project
+### How to download dependencies for the project

-To be able to build the project all the dependencies listed in the file `RequiredModules.psd1` must first be available.
-This is the beginning of the build process so that anyone doing a git clone can 're-hydrate' the project and start testing and producing the artefact locally with minimum environment dependency.
+To be able to build the project, all the dependencies listed in the file `RequiredModules.psd1` must first be available.
+This is the beginning of the build process so that anyone doing a git clone can 're-hydrate' the project and start testing and producing the build artefact locally with minimal environmental dependencies.

 The following command will resolve dependencies: